scp and rsync

-You may transfer files between your workstation and the cluster on the command line using the scp command.
+You can transfer files between your workstation and the cluster on the command line using the scp command.
 This command behaves much like the basic Linux cp command, except you may use a remote address as the source or destination file.
 The syntax is as follows:

 scp source_file destination_file